Lewis chessman to be offered at auction for the first time in history

 A rare offering

-Acquired for £5 in 1964 by an antiques dealer in Edinburgh and passed down the same family by descent, the ‘new’ Lewis Warder will be presented with an estimate of £600,000-1,000,000 in the Old Master Sculpture & Works of Art sale.
-Its appearance marks the first time that one of the chessmen has ever come up for sale at auction.
+Acquired for £5 in 1964 by an antiques dealer in Edinburgh and passed down the same family by descent, the ‘new’ Lewis Warder was offered with an estimate of £600,000-£1,000,000 in the Old Master Sculpture & Works of Art sale.
+Its appearance marked the first time that one of the chessmen had ever come up for sale at auction.

-A family spokesperson said: “My grandfather was an antiques dealer based in Edinburgh, and in 1964 he purchased an ivory chessman from another Edinburgh dealer.
+A family spokesperson said at the time: “My grandfather was an antiques dealer based in Edinburgh, and in 1964 he purchased an ivory chessman from another Edinburgh dealer.
 It was catalogued in his purchase ledger that he had bought an ‘Antique Walrus Tusk Warrior Chessman’.
 From this description it can be assumed that he was unaware he had purchased an important historic artefact.
 It was stored away in his home and then when my grandfather died my mother inherited the chess piece.

 “My mother was very fond of the Chessman as she admired its intricacy and quirkiness.
 She believed that it was special and thought perhaps it could even have had some magical significance.
 For many years it resided in a drawer in her home where it had been carefully wrapped in a small bag.
 From time to time, she would remove the chess piece from the drawer in order to appreciate its uniqueness.”